-One of the main reasons for the Ukuleles popularity is the price.
+One of the main reasons for the Ukulele’s popularity is its price.

-A cheap Ukulele is still a instrument that you can learn to play relative quickly and in addition give you a lot of fun.
+A cheap Ukulele is still an instrument you can learn to play relatively quickly, and also give you a lot of fun.

-A cheep Standard Soprano Ukulele can cost about 20 to 30 $.
-You can also might find them for a lower price.
-The price often reflect the quality, but it can be OK to start with a cheap Ukulele so you can try it out.
-Later on you can buy a more expensive when you have found out that this really is the instrument for you.
+A cheap Standard Soprano Ukulele can cost about 20 to 30 $.
+You also might find them for a lower price.
+The price often reflect the quality, but it can be OK to start with a low-priced Ukulele so you can try it out.
+Later on, you can buy a more expensive when you have found out that this really is the instrument for you.
 And you will probably come to that point!
 By the way, many Ukulele players have several 🙂

-You can of course find a good cheap Ukulele, or cheap Soprano Ukulele, that most people buy.
-Even a cheap Concert Ukulele, a cheap Tenor Ukulele or a cheap electric Ukulele.
-If it´s not provided with a bag or case, you can also find a cheap ukulele case for sale.
+You can of course find a good cheap Soprano/Standard Ukulele, that most people buy.
+Even a cheap Concert Ukulele, a Tenor Ukulele or a low priced acoustic/electric Ukulele.
+If it is not provided with a bag or case, you can also find a cheap ukulele case/gig bag for sale.

-Here is a link to Amazon for cheap ukuleles.
+Here you have a link to Amazon for cheap ukulele.